Reforming our water licensing business and delivering a modern online water register

 - online access to reports and up-to-date information about water resources to assist critical decision making in real time

-- improved intra and interstate water trading by reducing trading times and better integration of data interfaces between the South Australian, New South Wales and Victorian water management and accounting systems
+- improved intra- and interstate water trading by reducing trading times and creating better data interfaces between the South Australian, New South Wales and Victorian water management and accounting systems

-- improved responsiveness to future drivers such as more extreme droughts, floods or changes to policy and regulations.
+- improved responsiveness to future events such as extreme droughts, floods or changes to policy and regulations.

-The initiative responds to early engagement with key stakeholders – including growers, water traders and brokers, irrigators, financiers, bore drillers and dam constructors – around where improvements could be made on the current ageing water management system.
+MyWater is being developed in response to early engagement with key stakeholders including growers, water traders and brokers, irrigators, financiers, bore drillers and dam constructors.
+These important stakeholders helped pinpoint where improvements could be made on the current ageing water management system.